Gary L. Stewart: Later life

 Scholar Kjersti Løken noted he was "seldom mentioned" by the order afterwards, and said that "his three years in office are all but deleted from AMORC's history".
 A lengthy internal account, Christian Rebisse's Rosicrucian History and Mysteries, mentions him a singular time in passing, writing that he was "dismissed" after "a series of grave errors".
-When the Nordic grand master Live Söderlund was asked why he had been removed, he replied that Stewart had lost their trust and confidence.
+When the Nordic grand master Live Söderlund was asked why he had been removed, she replied that Stewart had lost their trust and confidence.

 The leadership battle likely resulted in a large loss of membership for AMORC.
 It resulted in a schism when some Rosicrucians continued to support Stewart, forming Ancient Rosae Crucis (ARC), which merged with Stewart's office.
 He also merged his office with the British Martinist Order, and later founded another order, the Order of the Militia Crucifera Evangelica (OMCE).
 Stewart believed that since he had been officially appointed by Lewis, his appointment as Imperator was for life, regardless of the organization.
 In 1992, the Nordic branch of AMORC underwent a conflict over the modernization of AMORC doctrine leading to the expulsion of a local leader, which resulted in several former AMORC members from that branch contacting Stewart and joining his ARC group.
 They formed a Nordic branch, the Den Norske Orden av Rosen og Korset..

 Stewart left ARC in 1996, though they continued to share his concerns over revisions of the order's original texts.
 That year, Stewart founded his own Rosicrucian order with three ARC founders, the Confraternity of the Rose Cross, which he presents as teaching the original version of Lewis's Rosicrucianism before it was corrupted.
-According to Stewart, teachings are largely based on the "Nodin Manuscript", the second half of the document document passed down from Imperator to Imperator; Stewart never gave it back after he was ousted, so he had the only copy.
+According to Stewart, teachings are largely based on the "Nodin Manuscript", the second half of the document passed down from Imperator to Imperator; Stewart never gave it back after he was ousted, so he had the only copy.